 The application of this Rule will support the more substantive changes proposed in relation to Rule 5.19 noted above.
 The Ombudsman intends to extend the wording to treat a complaint as having been resolved by the investigator’s findings if neither party to the complaint has raised any substantive challenge.

-We generally support this proposal, and would request very clear communications be embedded from the start in such situations.
+We generally support this proposal and would request very clear communications be embedded from the start in such situations.
 Along with the consideration of how and when timing limits are applied for responses/clarification.
 And the possible addition of templates to respond.

 Rule 5.4: Addressing formal challenges to ongoing investigations.